Sunday July 10th, 2022, 1000-1530

 It was a late night and a little rough waking up in the morning.
 I had a short day planned, making it only as far as a trail angel’s house that was up the road.
-In discussion with Wolverine the night before, we’d hatched an idea to stick together for a difficult bushwhack section along a ridge in the Selkirks range.
+In discussion with Wolverine the night before, we’d hatched a plan to stick together for a difficult bushwhack section along a ridge in the Selkirk range.
 Given the difficulty of the route and possibly presence of grizzly bears in that area, it would be good to have a partner.
-The section wasn’t for another 100 miles, so I needed to slow my pace just a little.
-The range might still have snow, so there was no reason be in a hurry.
+The bushwhack wasn’t for another 100 miles, so I needed to slow my pace just a little.
+The range might still have snow, so there was no reason to be in a hurry.

 We were excited to find 2 WEBO PNT hikers, Kira and Matthew, at the stop.
-This makes 4 that I have seen so far.
+This made 4 that I’d seen so far.
 They were a nice couple from Olympia, out for a section hike.
-They had started at Priest Lake.
+They’d started at Priest Lake.
 We chatted for a bit, while I watched a bald eagle soaring over the mighty Columbia River.
 Back on the road, we were passed by several border patrol trucks and saw a station situated on the river…I guess they monitor boat traffic.
-Later we met some more locals that were chopping firewood from their property.
+Later we met some more locals that were chopping firewood on their property.
 They were very excited about our journey.
 Everyone has been so friendly!

 Speaking of which, we came to the trail angel’s place, Jen and Ty, who together have 9 kids (some from previous relationships and only 4 of which still live with them) and 5 dogs.
 We knew this before arriving but still it was a lot of action (from the dogs) and a lot to take in.
 Jen showed us around and kindly gave us cold drinks.
 I opted to pitch my tent out in their woods, away from all the action…or so I thought.

 The rest of the afternoon was spent hanging out with the family on their porch, enjoying views of Mt Abercrombie, our destination for the next day.
-All four of us stayed and Ty grilled both burgers and veggie burgers for us…I opted for the latter since it was an option.
+All four of us stayed and Ty grilled both burgers and veggie burgers for us…I opted for the latter.
 Several of the neighbors came over too, so it felt like a real party.
-Given the late night before, I opted to go to bed earlier this night.
+Given the late night before, I tried to go to bed earlier this night.
 Still, it was almost dark by the time I made it back to my tent.

-While searching around for something, I discovered a puddle at the foot of my tent.
+While searching around for something inside my tent, I discovered a puddle at the foot.
 My curiosity turned to disgust when the tea color and odor quickly gave it away.
 Roman, the huge alpha male dog of the pack, had tagged my tent as his personal property.
 There was piss all over….inside, outside, and it had even run down between my polycro ground sheet and tent floor.
-It had soaked into a few storage bags and my umbrella.
+It’d soaked into a few storage bags and my umbrella.
 Thank god it didn’t get onto my quilt or spare clothing.
-Of course, he’d aimed for the front so that it would get inside.
+Of course, he’d aimed for the front so that it would do maximum damage.
 I’d actually been worried about this, which is why I’d pitched so far out in the woods.
 I meant to close my rain flaps but had forgotten.
 That might have helped but still…

 It took awhile to mop up the mess.
-I was pissed, to say the least.
+I was pissed, in every sense of the word, pun intended.
 I’ve been able to achieve a more stoic way in handling mishaps on the trail but when something with my gear goes wrong, it really bothers me.
 Especially something this silly.
 Jen gave me washcloths and disinfecting spray and felt really bad.
 Then I felt bad that she felt bad, because it was nobody’s fault…just a stupid dog thing that happens all the time.
 Roman glared at me, not with a look of guilt but rather satisfaction…he was smug about it.
 What a dick.
 It was really pretty funny…just not at my bedtime and expense.